9 of the Best Soylent Alternatives in the US+CAN+UK (2022)

 - Fails to provide all micronutrients

-Ample is a US based meal replacement brand focused on real food, less processed and more natural shakes.
-Similarly to Soylent they offer a low carb vegan (and non-vegan) shake, but using higher quality ingredients.
+Ample is a US-based meal replacement brand focused on real food, less processed and more natural shakes.
+Similar to Soylent they offer a low carb vegan (and non-vegan) shake, but use higher quality ingredients.

 Ample powders can be purchased on handy bottles filled with powder, ideal to get on the go; or the big pouches, which are a little cheaper (my personal recommendation).
 The latter is the best option if you tend to consume your shakes at home and also more environmentally friendly.